Freedom Caucus: Opposition to Speaker of the House John Boehner

-The newly formed group declared that a criterion for new members in the group would be opposition to John Boehner as Speaker of the House and willingness to vote against or thwart him on legislation that the group opposed.
+The newly formed group declared that a criterion for new members would be opposition to John Boehner as Speaker of the House and a willingness to vote against or thwart him on legislation the group opposed.

-The House Freedom Caucus was involved in the resignation of Boehner on September 25, 2015, and the ensuing leadership battle for the new speaker.
+The House Freedom Caucus was involved in Boehner's resignation on September 25, 2015, and the ensuing leadership battle for the new speaker.
 Members of the caucus who had voted against Boehner for speaker felt unfairly punished, accusing him of cutting them off from positions in the Republican Study Committee and depriving them of key committee assignments.
 Boehner found it increasingly difficult to manage House Republicans with the fierce opposition of conservative members of the Republican Party in the House, and he sparred with those House Republicans in 2013 over their willingness to shut down the government in pursuit of goals such as repealing the Affordable Care Act.
-These Republicans later created and became members of the Freedom Caucus in 2015.
+These Republicans later formed and joined the Freedom Caucus in 2015.

 After Boehner resigned as speaker, Kevin McCarthy, the House majority leader, was initially the lead contender to succeed him, but the Freedom Caucus withheld its support.
 However, McCarthy withdrew from the race on October 8, 2015, after appearing to suggest that the Benghazi investigation's purpose had been to lower the approval ratings of Hillary Clinton.
 On the same day as McCarthy's withdrawal, Reid Ribble resigned from the Freedom Caucus saying he had joined to promote certain policies and could not support the role that it was playing in the leadership race.

 On October 20, 2015, Paul Ryan announced that his bid for the speaker of the United States House of Representatives was contingent on an official endorsement by the Freedom Caucus.
 While the group could not reach the 80% approval that was needed to give an official endorsement, on October 21, 2015, it announced that it had reached a supermajority support for Ryan.
 On October 29, 2015, Ryan succeeded Boehner as the speaker of the House.

 On October 30, 2017, Vanity Fair published an interview with Boehner, who said of the Freedom Caucus: "They can't tell you what they're for.
 They can tell you everything they're against.
 They're anarchists.
 They want total chaos.
 Tear it all down and start over.
 That's where their mindset is."